-We take account of the degree of cooperation provided by a regulated entity during our investigation when determining the type of remedies sought, the content of our submissions to the court, or whether to negotiate a resolution of the matter.
+We take account of the degree of cooperation provided by a regulated entity during our investigation when determining the type of remedies that are appropriate.
+It impacts the content of our submissions to a court during litigation, and whether, and on what basis, we negotiate a resolution of the matter.